Classes of treebased networks: Methods

-\section{Preliminaries}
+We use mathematical proof techniques to obtain our results based on the definitions and methods defined in the Preliminaries.

+\subsection{Preliminaries}

-\subsection{Phylogenetic and basic graph-theoretical concepts}
+\subsubsection{Phylogenetic and basic graph-theoretical concepts}

+Throughout this manuscript let $G=(V(G),E(G))$ (or $G=(V,E)$ for short) denote a graph with vertex set $V(G)$ and edge set $E(G)$.
+Note that throughout this manuscript graphs may contain parallel edges and loops.
+Whenever we require graphs without parallel edges and/or loops, we specifically speak of \emph{simple} graphs and whenever parallel edges are allowed but loops are not, we speak of \emph{loopless} graphs.
+Furthermore, we use $N_G(v)$ (or $N(v)$ for short if there is no ambiguity) to denote the neighborhood of a vertex $v$ in $G$, i.e. the set of vertices adjacent to $v$ in $G$.
+Note that if $G$ is a simple graph without parallel edges and loops, we have $\vert N_G(v) \vert = deg(v)$.

-Throughout this manuscript, $X$ denotes a finite set (e.g. of taxa or species) with $\vert X \vert \geq 1$.
-An \emph{unrooted phylogenetic network} $N^u$ (on $X$) is a connected, simple graph $G=(V,E)$ with $X \subseteq V$ and no vertices of degree 2, where the set of degree-1 vertices (referred to as the \emph{leaves} or \emph{taxa} of the network) is bijectively labelled by $X$.
+Now, let $X$ denote a finite set (e.g. of taxa or species) with $\vert X \vert \geq 1$.
+An \emph{unrooted phylogenetic network} $N^u$ (on $X$) is a connected, simple graph $G=(V,E)$ with $X \subseteq V$ and no vertices of degree 2, where the set of degree-1 vertices (referred to as the \emph{leaves} or \emph{taxa} of the network) is bijectively labeled by $X$.
 Such an unrooted network is called \emph{unrooted binary} if every inner vertex $u \in V \setminus X$ has degree 3.
 It is called a \emph{phylogenetic tree} if the underlying graph structure is a tree.
 In the following, we denote by $\mathring{E}$ the set of inner edges of $N^u$, i.e. those edges that are {\em not} incident to a leaf.
-Moreover, in general $E(G)$ denotes the edge set of a graph $G$ and $V(G)$ denotes the set of vertices of $G$.
-Note that throughout this manuscript graphs may contain parallel edges and loops.
-Whenever we require graphs without parallel edges, we specifically speak of \emph{simple} graphs and whenever parallel edges are allowed but loops are not, we speak of \emph{loopless} graphs.
-Furthermore, we use $N_G(v)$ (or $N(v)$ for short if there is no ambiguity) to denote the neighborhood of a vertex $v$ in $G$, i.e. the set of vertices adjacent to $v$ in $G$.
-Note that if $G$ is a simple graph without parallel edges and loops, we have $\vert N_G(v) \vert = deg(v)$.
 A phylogenetic network $N^u = (V,E)$ on $X$ is called \emph{treebased} if there is a spanning tree $T = (V,E')$ in $N^u$ (with $E' \subseteq E$) whose leaf set is equal to $X$.
 This spanning tree is then called a \emph{support tree} for $N^u$.
 Moreover, the tree $T'$ that can be obtained from $T$ by suppressing potential degree-2 vertices is called a \emph{base tree} for $N^u$.
 Note that the existence of a support tree $T$ for $N^u$ implies the existence of a base tree $T'$ for $N^u$.

 When analyzing networks, or more generally connected graphs, it is often useful to decompose them into simpler pieces, which can then be analyzed individually.
 Therefore, let $G=(V,E)$ be a connected graph.
 A \emph{cut edge}, or \emph{bridge}, of $G$ is an edge $e$ whose removal disconnects the graph.
 Similarly, a vertex $v$ is a \emph{cut vertex} (sometimes also called an \emph{articulation}) if deleting $v$ and all its incident edges disconnects the graph.
 Moreover, a set $\mathcal{C}$ of vertices whose removal disconnects a graph is called a \emph{separating set} or \emph{vertex cut}.